The Story of My Experiments with Truth: Publication history

 The Story of My Experiments with Truth was first published in the United States in 1948 by Public Affairs Press of Washington, D.C.

-Contents

-The introduction announces a pact he made with his readership, explaining both the circumstances behind, and the motivations for, his drafting the book.
-There follows a chronologically structured sequence beginning with a genealogical account of his parental background.
-He then explores memories of his childhood and youth, his time in South Africa, followed by a narration of the activities he engaged in after his return to India.
-The story stops abruptly in 1921, four years before he began to compose the autobiography.
-The final chapter deals with the meeting of the Indian National Congress at Nagpur and his rejection of the public acclaim he had received.

-The book relates how Gandhi experimented on himself as he pursued his search for truth, truth being for him a synonym for God.

 Summary

 Translator's preface

 This section is written by Mahadev Desai who translated the book from Gujarati to English.
 In this preface Desai notes that the book was originally published in two volumes, the first in 1927 and second in 1929.
 He also mentions that the original was priced at 1 rupee and had a run of five editions by the time of the writing of his preface.
 50,000 copies had been sold in Gujarati but since the English edition was expensive it prevented Indians from purchasing it.
 Desai notes the need to bring out a cheaper English version.
 He also mentions that the translation has been revised by an English scholar who did not want his name to be published.
 Chapters XXIX–XLIII of Part V were translated by Desai's friend and colleague Pyarelal Nayyar.